ocadotechnology/hippolyte/README.md

 Where _Size_ is the table size in bytes, _RCU_ is the provisioned Read Capacity Units for a given table and _ConsumedPercentage_ is what proportion of this capacity the backup job will use.
 Since each EMR cluster will run backup jobs sequentially and we have limits to the number of tables and length of time, we can pack each pipeline with tables until one of those two constraints is met.

-Another challenge we had was that some tables are either too large to be backup up during the window with their provisioned read capacity.
+Additionally some tables are either too large to be backed up in a timely manner with their provisioned read capacity.
 Here we derive the ratio between the expected backup duration and what is desired and increase our read capacity units by this ratio.
 We can also increase the percentage of provisioned throughput we consume while preserving the original amount needed for the application.
-Typically since we paying for cluster and capacity by the hour, it's rarely worth reduce the total expected duration to be less than that.
+Typically since we paying for clusters and capacity by the hour, it's rarely worth reduce the total expected duration to be less than that.